Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

-Based on large samples of RMF and Skyrme models from our Bayesian inference, we further identified a linear equation describing the relationship between the symmetry energy parameters ($S_\mathrm{V}$ and $L$) and the $\Delta F$ values of $^{208}$Pb and $^{48}$Ca. This linear relationship exhibits a weak dependency on specific choices of model parameterizations.
+We identified a quasi linear relationship between the symmetry energy parameters ($S_\mathrm{V}$ and $L$) and the $\Delta F$.
+This relationship exhibits a weak dependency on nuclear models.
 Unlike $L$, which is positively related to the $\Delta F$ values of both the $^{208}$Pb and $^{48}$Ca, $S_\mathrm{V}$ impacts $^{208}$Pb and $^{48}$Ca differently.
-This suggests that $S_\mathrm{V}\gtrsim 40$ MeV is favored by PREX and CREX measurements.
-The large $S_\textrm{V}$ compared with empirical value (around 32 MeV) demonstrates the tension between the current nuclear models and joint PREX and CREX experiments.
+This suggests that $S_\mathrm{V}\gtrsim 40$ MeV is favored by PREX-2/CREX measurements.
+The large $S_\textrm{V}$ compared with empirical value (around 32 MeV) suggests the tension between the current nuclear models and joint PREX-2/CREX experiments.